marko-js/marko/docs/class-components.md

 counter.style.css
 ```

-Marko also handles views named `index.marko` specially, it will look for `component.js` and `style.css` in addition to `index.component.js` and `index.style.css`.
+Marko also handles views named `index.marko` specially.
+It will look for `component.js` and `style.css` in addition to `index.component.js` and `index.style.css`.
 This allows easily grouping component files into a directory:

 ```
 counter/